International Space Station Threatened By Space Junk After Indian Satellite Destroyed In Test

 The space junk problem

 Ever since the Space Race began in the 1950s, humans have been practically littering space with debris.
-Derelict satellites, pieces of equipment from various missions, junked rocket parts, even chips of paint – millions of them are currently zipping through space at speeds exceeding 17,500 miles per hour.
-Were such a piece to collide with a manned spacecraft or an astronaut on a spacewalk, the results could be catastrophic.
+This debris includes derelict satellites, pieces of equipment from various missions, junked rocket parts, and even chips of paint – millions of them are currently zipping through space at speeds exceeding 17,500 miles per hour.
+If such a piece collided with a manned spacecraft or an astronaut on a spacewalk, the results could be catastrophic.

 NASA is currently tracking 23,000 pieces of space junk that are over four inches in diameter, but that doesn’t include the millions of other, smaller pieces.

-“A new arms race in space”
+“A new arms race” in space

-Beyond the immediate and practical problem of even more space junk littering low-Earth orbit, India’s test represents a larger, philosophical problem with space: the problem of nations sending armed craft into space with little to no regard to other nations’ equipment that’s up there.
+Beyond the immediate and practical problem of even more space junk littering low-Earth orbit, India’s test represents a larger, philosophical problem with space: The problem of nations sending armed craft into space with little to no regard to other nations’ equipment that’s up there.

 With little in the way of meaningful international law governing what goes into space, critics fear that India’s test represents a “new arms race” in space, a situation that Bridenstine fears could jeopardize further space exploration.